Vincibean/i9100/Instructions.md

 ## Post Installation
-**Note:** Lineage OS is still being developed for the Galaxy S2 i9100.
+**Note:** LineageOS is still being developed for the Galaxy S2 i9100.
 In each version there may be errors or functions not included.

 To activate Root, you first have to go to `Settings`, `About phone` and tap the `Build number` 7 times so that the developer options are activated.
 You will find the `Developer options` item in `Settings` directly above `About phone`.
 Open the `Developer options` and scroll down to `Root access`.
 Tap once and select the one you want.
 I have `Apps and ADB`.